yohtonka/fend/project-memory-game/README.md

 ## Contributing

-As this project was created as part of my Udacity FEND Nanodegree program, contributions to the project cannot be accepted.
+As this project was created as part of my Udacity FEND Nanodegree course work, contributions to the project cannot be accepted :)

 ## License